 Acute Respiratory Alkalosis

-For every 10 mmHg increase in PaCO2, the HCO3- will fall by 2 mmol/L
+For every 10 mmHg decrease in PaCO2, the HCO3- will fall by 2 mmol/L

 Chronic Respiratory Alkalosis